Butler Island Plantation

-Butler Island Plantation is a former rice plantation located on Butler Island on the Altamaha River delta just South of Darien, Georgia.
+Butler Island Plantation was a former rice plantation located on Butler Island on the Altamaha River delta just South of Darien, Georgia.
 It was originally owned by Major Pierce Butler (1744–1822) and was also owned by Tillinghast L'Hommedieu Huston and then R. J. Reynolds Jr. The plantation is managed by the Georgia Department of Natural Resources.

+The main structure on the property following its completion in 1927, the Huston House, was destroyed in a fire on June 26, 2024.

 History

 Major Pierce Butler, who was one of the Founding Fathers of the United States and a supporter of slavery, owned the property in 1790.
 He ran the plantation until he died in 1822, when his unmarried daughter Frances became a trustee of the plantation, with the overseer, Roswell King, as her co-administrator.
 Upon the death of trustee Frances in 1836, controlling ownership shifted to Major Butler's two chosen heirs, grandsons of Butler's oldest daughter, who had made their permanent homes in Philadelphia.

 Following the resignation of the King overseers in 1838, grandson and co-heir Pierce Mease Butler traveled to the plantation with his wife and two daughters in December of that year.
 His wife, Frances Anne "Fanny" Kemble, was opposed to slavery and wanted to see and learn how the enslaved people lived.
 However, Butler hoped the visit would change her views on slavery.
 She had been told that the enslaved people were well-treated and never sold.
 She realized very quickly that this was not true.
 During her time there, she kept a diary and wrote about the horrific treatment and living conditions of the enslaved people.
 This time also marked the beginning of a significant schism between the married couple.
 Eventually, she published her writing, Journal of a Residence on a Georgian Plantation in 1838–1839, which is thought by some to have influenced the British against supporting the Confederacy during the Civil War.